1,000 signatures reached

 Cairns should be moving to diversify away from tourism to other industries, not increase its dependence on it.
 Cairns Chamber of Commerce listed diversification as one of their top 5 federal election priorities in 2013.
 Turning the city into a flashy gambling hub has the potential to discourage the huge numbers of tourists who already flock to Cairns for the natural, not man made, wonders of the Reef and the Daintree.

-We ask that you do not approve this development.
+We ask that you choose long term, sustainable growth over short-sighted and short term economic gain and do not approve this development.

 Why is this important?